freehandle/breeze/README.md

  }
 ```

 When "open" is set to __true__ the firewall will by default allow all connections except those blacklisted by the "tokenList".
-When __false__ the firewall will by default forbid all connections except those whitelisted by the "tokenList".
+When __false__, the firewall will by default forbid all connections except those whitelisted by the "tokenList".

 #### Proof-of-Stake standard configuration